ron813c/Ripple-For-Firefox/README.md

 You can use `npm`, but we recommend using `yarn` for the added assurance provided by `yarn.lock`.

 + [Yarn Installation Instructions](https://yarnpkg.com/en/docs/install)
+Android Install Unstable software attributes with (yarn add ripple-lib) You could also get (pkg install nnn) and run "nnn -H" and then run "Ctrl Alt o and add it to open with your choices of applications
 Install `ripple-lib`:
 ```
 $ yarn add ripple-lib